viveksacademia4git/DesignPatternsCSharp/Behavioral/Command/README.md

 ## Implementation Example

-### Phone communication channels
+### Ways of communication

+- Letter
+- Email
-- Phone
+- Phone Call
 - SMS

-The means for Phone communication is implemented by applying 'Command' design pattern for the calling (Phone Call) and texting (SMS).
+The means for Phone communication is implemented by applying 'Command' design pattern for mailing, emailing, calling and texting (SMS).